mcnaryj/McNary-Homework-3/README.md

 ## Mock-Up

-The below gif demonstrates the appearance and functionality of the webpage:
+The below gif demonstrates the appearance and functionality of the password generator:
  ![Check it out!](/Assets/Images/Password_Generator_Demo.gif)

 ## Notes